Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 Debt to assets (including operating lease liability) = Total debt (including operating lease liability) ÷ Total assets

-The analysis of the quarterly financial data reveals several key trends in the company's leverage and asset base over the observed periods.
+The analysis of the quarterly financial data reveals several important trends and patterns related to the company's leverage and asset base over the observed periods.

 - Total Debt (Including Operating Lease Liability)